tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 - On settings tab (options.html) check that when clicking or hiding are disabled, then all of their sub-items are also disabled
 - Test import/export/clear ads functions
 - Test whitelist
+- Test all the import/export/apply buttons for filters
+- Click on a filter in 3p-filters and make sure that asset viewer works

 &nbsp;&nbsp;&nbsp;&nbsp;<b>Toolbar Icon</b>
 - Check that the icon in the toolbar is in purple when AdNauseam is active